 Where he gets his best recipe ideas: "I should keep a pad of paper by the bed, because I get a lot of ideas in dreams.
 Also, when I'm relaxing in a hot tub or talking over the menu with my chef de cuisine at Marcel's."

-The one lesson he thinks every home cook should learn: "Get to know your fishmonger and your butcher.
-He will tell you everything about what's freshest that day, to the point where he will even call you and tell you about, say, the beautiful, fresh Monterey squid that's just come in."
+The one lesson he thinks every home cook should learn:"Get to know your fishmonger and your butcher.
+He will tell you what's freshest that day, to the point where he will even call you and tell you about, say, the beautiful, fresh Monterey squid that's just come in."